buhrmi/web3-tools/README.md

   1. `options`
      - `options.methodName`: The name of the method to be called
      - `options.contractAddress`: The address of the contract
-     - `options.contractJSON`: The compiled JSON of the contract
+     - `options.contractABI`: The compiled ABI of the contract
      - `options.from`: The caller address.
 Use your public ethereum address here.
      - `options.fromKey`: The private key belonging to the caller.
      - `options.args`: Array of arguments to be passed to the method.